ZacSiegel/Data-Structures-and-Algorithms/README.md

 # Leetcode 75
-Repo for solutions from Leetcode 75 study plan
+Repo for solutions from Leetcode 75 / Blind 75
-Solved in JavaScript
+Solved in JavaScript and python3